Structural response of neutron stars to rapid rotation and its impact on the braking index: Braking Index

-We have further investigated the evolution of the braking index in the parlance of a newborn millisecond magnetar with a much higher value of ellipticity ($\epsilon = 10^{-3}$), based on the measurement of \citet{XDY+2022}.
-The results are shown in the lower right panel of Fig.~\ref{fig:parameter_explore}, we use the same colour convention of EOSs mentioned earlier in the section.
-The dashed line style indicates the braking index evolution with $B_p=10^{15}$G, $\epsilon=10^{-3}$ and $\alpha_{\rm S}=10^{-1}$, this is the combination with the highest magnetic field, ellipticity and r-mode saturation amplitude.
-We find the evolution of the braking index is exactly identical to the parameter set $B_p=10^{15}$G, $\epsilon=10^{-7}$ and $\alpha_{\rm S}=10^{-1}$ (shown by the solid lines in lower left panel of Fig.~\ref{fig:parameter_explore}), which implies that even with 4 orders of magnitude larger ellipticity the evolution is still dominated by the r-mode instability if the saturation amplitude is $10^{-1}$.
-Whereas, if the $\alpha_{\rm S} \leq 10^{-4}$, we find the evolution of the braking index is dominated by the magnetic dipolar radiation, which is shown by the solid line with the $B_p=10^{15}$G, $\epsilon=10^{-3}$ and $\alpha_{\rm S}=10^{-4}.$ The dashed-dotted line indicates the evolution of braking index in absence of r-mode but finite deformation of $\epsilon=10^{-3}$ and $B_p=10^{15}$G, which indicates again the magnetic dipole radiation is the dominant mode of the energy loss from the neutron star.
+We have further investigated the frequency dependence of the braking index in the parlance of a newborn millisecond magnetar with a much higher value of ellipticity ($\epsilon = 10^{-3}$), based on the measurement of \citet{XDY+2022}.
+The results are shown in the lower right panel of Fig.~\ref{fig:parameter_explore}.
+We use the same colour convention of EOS mentioned earlier in the section.
+The dashed line style represents the braking index with $B_p=10^{15}$G, $\epsilon=10^{-3}$, and $\alpha_{\rm S}=10^{-1}$.
+This is the combination with the highest magnetic field, ellipticity and r-mode saturation amplitude.
+We find that the braking index depends on the rotation frequency exactly in the same way as the set of values $B_p=10^{15}$G, $\epsilon=10^{-7}$ and $\alpha_{\rm S}=10^{-1}$ (shown by the solid lines in lower left panel of Fig.~\ref{fig:parameter_explore}).
+It implies that even with 4 orders of magnitude larger ellipticity, the frequency dependence of braking index is still dominated by the r-mode instability if the saturation amplitude is $10^{-1}$.
+Whereas, if the $\alpha_{\rm S} \leq 10^{-4}$, we find the braking index is dominated by the magnetic dipolar radiation, which is shown by the solid line with the $B_p=10^{15}$G, $\epsilon=10^{-3}$ and $\alpha_{\rm S}=10^{-4}.$ The dashed-dotted line represents the variation of braking index with frequency in the absence of r-mode but large deformation ($\epsilon=10^{-3}$) and magnetic field ($B_p=10^{15}$G).
+The plot again suggests that the magnetic dipole radiation is the dominant mode of energy loss from the neutron star.